StemStack/MyEarth-orchestrator/replit.md

 - **Pure HTML/CSS/JavaScript**: The application uses a simple client-side architecture with no build tools or frameworks
 - **Single Page Application**: Built as a standalone HTML file that loads CesiumJS from CDN
 - **Responsive Design**: Configured for full viewport utilization with mobile-friendly viewport settings
-- **Modular Code Structure**: Organized into logical sections with comprehensive documentation and maintainable patterns

 ### Rendering Engine
 - **CesiumJS 1.111**: Primary 3D visualization library handling WebGL rendering, globe visualization, and user interactions
 - **WebGL**: Leverages hardware-accelerated graphics for smooth 3D performance
 - **CDN Delivery**: CesiumJS assets loaded directly from Cesium's official CDN for reliability and performance

-### Code Organization
-- **Viewer Initialization**: Centralized CesiumJS configuration and setup
-- **Coordinate Utilities**: Parsing and validation functions for various coordinate formats
-- **Geocoding Services**: API integration with Nominatim for location search and autocomplete
-- **Camera Controls**: Functions for smooth navigation and positioning with nadir view support
-- **UI Components**: Modular search interface with autocomplete dropdown and zoom controls
-- **Event Management**: Comprehensive event handling for user interactions and keyboard navigation

 ## Key Components